InvaHealth/currConvert/README.md

-# currConvert
+# Currency converter
-Translates any currency value into a specified USD-equivalent (set year)
+Translates any currency value into a specified USD-equivalent (set year).
+Use the <code>currencyConvert.R</code> script attached.